mwender/thechefskitchen-extras/readme.txt

 == Changelog ==

+= 1.7.0 =
+* Adding auto-generation of Event thumbnails.
+* Updating admin listing for Event CPTs.
+Listing Food Trucks via their Featured Images and adjusting the column widths.
+* Adding Featured Image to the admin listing for Event CPTs.

 = 1.6.1 =
 * Updating `[event_list/]` shortcode to add `.past-event` to events based on the event's End Date.